oysteijo/simd_neuralnet/README.md

 Then you can simply store the weights from your Keras neural network and load them into this codes, and you whole neural network is totally independent of both Python and Keras (and a GPU).

+## What is it good for?
+Since this is pure ANSI C this library will be perfect for embedded devices.
+I'm also using this library in a online learning system where only one sample is fed into the trainer at a time in a reinforcement learning pattern.
+This library then works perfectly since there is no need to struggle with python bindings or slow memory transfers to GPU memory.

 ## Limitations
 To be able to achieve the above, we need to set some limitations.